 9. James Bruce Falls - 2,756

 The eighth tallest mountain in the world is in Canada.
 The James Bruce Falls are 2,756 feet tall and located in British Columbia.
 This waterfall holds the distinction of being the tallest in North America and originates from a snowfield.
 It empties into the Princess Louisa Inlet and is surrounded by breathtaking mountains.

-The same height as the James Bruce Falls, the Pu’uka’oku Falls are located in Hawaii.
+The same height as the James Bruce Falls, the Pu’uka’oku Falls are located in Hawaii, USA.
 They are surrounded by lush, green mountains that make up some of the world's highest seaside cliffs, called the Haloku Cliffs.

 Waterfalls across the globe are just as, if not more, appealing to tourists as the Leaning Tower of Pisa, as not only do they provide something marvelous to behold with the eye, but they allow people to feel closer to nature, even awed become by it, as well.
 When properly protected and maintained, waterfalls can be an important source of tourism revenue for countries.
 Tourists may come to see the falls, but they spend money on lodging, food, and souvenirs while visiting.

 |2||Tugela Falls||Kwa-Zulu Natal, South Africa||3,110|

 |3||Tres Hermanas Falls||Otishi National Park, Junin, Peru||2,999|

 |4||Olo’Upena Falls||Molokai, Hawaii, United States||2,953|

 |6||Vinnufossen||Møre og Romsdal, Norway||2,822|